amisoumyadeepdas/CarSelling-WebApplication_using-Flask/README.md

-# Python web application using Flask and SQLite database
+# Car Selling web application using Flask and SQLite database

 This is a simple CRUD web application for managing car sales, built using Flask and SQLite.